horserosemilkshake/CS6290-Group-8-Project/README.md

 | Harness | `harness/` + `scripts/` | ASR / FP / TR evaluation pipeline |
 | Report Assets | `report-latex/` | Final paper source, figures, tables |

+## Security Posture

+- Plain swap intents are supported: token pair, amount, and chain scope.
+- Unsafe request-side execution overrides are rejected by design.
+- `TxPlan` remains unsigned and pauses at an explicit owner-action boundary.
+- L3 is used as an additional mirror of deterministic checks, not as a reason to weaken L1/L2.

 ## Defense Configurations

 | Config | Env Value | Meaning |